Blockchain Resume Not Getting Calls? Why Web3 CVs Fail Screening

 Many candidates list Solidity, Rust, Hardhat, Foundry, smart contracts, Ethereum, security, DeFi, APIs, compliance, or backend systems together, but the recruiter still cannot tell what role they are actually ready for.

-That creates a weak shortlist signal.
+That creates a weak first-scan trust.

 A smart contract developer CV, blockchain QA CV, Web3 security CV, crypto compliance CV, or wallet infrastructure CV should not feel like the same generic blockchain resume with a few changed keywords.